datastaxdevs/cassandra-day/README.md

 A good place to check the scheduled future Cassandra Day events is the Events section on the [Apache Cassandra website](https://cassandra.apache.org/_/events.html).

+The upcoming events are also listed in our [Call for Papers](https://dtsx.io/cdays-cfp) form.

 ## Table of Contents